alexjnoble/VirtualIce/README.md

 # VirtualIce: Synthetic CryoEM Micrograph Generator

 VirtualIce is a feature-rich synthetic cryoEM micrograph generator that uses buffer cryoEM micrographs with junk and carbon masked out as real background.
-It projects Protein Data Bank (PDB) structures onto buffer cryoEM micrographs, simulating realistic imaging conditions by adding noise and applying CTF to particles.
+It projects PDB, EMDB, or local structures onto buffer cryoEM micrographs, simulating realistic imaging conditions by adding noise, dose damage, and applying CTF to particles.
 It outputs particle coordinates after masking out junk.
 It outputs particles if requested.

 #### Features

 - Generates synthetic cryoEM micrographs and particles from buffer images and PDB IDs, EMDB IDs, or local files.
-- Creates coordinate files (.star, .mod, .coord), not including particles obscured by junk/substrate.
+- Creates coordinate files (.star, .mod, .coord), not including particles obscured by junk/substrate or too close to the edge.
-- Adds Poisson and Gaussian noise to particles.
+- Adds Poisson to particle frames and Gaussian noise to particles.
+- Adds dose-dependent damage to simulated frames.
-- Applies Contrast Transfer Function (CTF) to simulate microscope optics.
+- Applies the Contrast Transfer Function (CTF) to simulate microscope optics.
 - Outputs micrographs as MRC, PNG, and JPEG output formats.
 - Multi-core processing.
 - Extensive customization options including particle distribution, ice thickness, and microscope parameters.